socketio/socket.io-website/docs/categories/01-Documentation/index.md

 const socket = io("ws://echo.websocket.org");
 ```

-If you are looking for a plain WebSocket server, please take a look at [ws](https://github.com/websockets/ws) or [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js).
+If you are looking for a plain WebSocket server, please take a look at [ws](https://github.com/websockets/ws) or [µWebSockets.js](https://github.com/uNetworking/uWebSockets.js).

 There are also [discussions](https://github.com/nodejs/node/issues/19308) for including a WebSocket server in the Node.js core.

-On the client-side, you might be interested in [robust-websocket](https://github.com/nathanboktae/robust-websocket) package.
+On the client-side, you might be interested in the [robust-websocket](https://github.com/nathanboktae/robust-websocket) package.

 :::caution